- Wood gluing questions

 Consider the addition of a biscuit join or dowel

-If you require more added strength to your glued join you can beef it up with additional support.
+If you require more added strength to your glued joins you can strengthen joins up with additional support.

 Wooden dowels work by drilling and installing the dowel [1] at chosen spacings.